 - Nationally certified by the International Dyslexia Association as a Certified Dyslexia Practitioner

-- Adjunct Professor at the University of St. Francis
+- Former Adjunct Professor at the University of St. Francis

-- Speaker at many literacy conferences and at Dyslexia parent support groups
+- Speaker at many literacy conferences and for dyslexia parent support groups

-- Vice President, Academic Language Therapy Association of Illinois chapter
+- Former Vice President, Academic Language Therapy Association of Illinois chapter

 - 2017 Illinois State Board of Education Reading Specialist Stakeholder committee member